VoxlyHq/awesome-tinygrad/README.md

 1. [tinygrade](http://tingrad.org): Tinygrad is a tiny library for gradient descent.
 It is designed to be easy to use and to be fast.

-## tinygrad  & projects using tinygrad
+## Projects using tinygrad

+1. [tinygrad-examples](https://github.com/tinygrad/tinygrad-examples): Examples of tinygrad usage.
+2.